screen-share/captured-mouse-events/security-privacy-questionnaire.md

 ## 2.14.
 How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

-Mouse events are only dispatched to the `CaptureController` object, which lives in the document where the method `navigator.mediaDevices.getDisplayMedia()` was called to start the screen capture session.
 This specification does make any distiction between normal and private modes besides what exists in the [Screen Capture](https://w3c.github.io/mediacapture-screen-share) specification.

 ## 2.15.
 Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

-Yes.
+Yes, as a single section covering both sets of considerations.
+(Separation of these sections would not make sense in this specification's case.)

 ## 2.16.
 Do features in your specification enable origins to downgrade default security protections?